mem48/geocompr/main.md

 A polygon is a sequence of points, where the first and last point have the same coordinates.
 Similarly to linestring, polygon needs to create a non-self intersecting ring.
-By the definition, polygon has one exterior boundary and zero or more interior boundaries.
+By the definition, polygon has one exterior boundary (outer ring) and zero or more interior boundaries (inner ring).
 These interior boundaries are often known as holes.

 - Zero interior boundaries (holes) - `POLYGON ((1 5, 4 4, 4 1, 2 2, 1 5))`